deep-security/smartcheck-helm/README.md

 **Note:** If you do not have an activation code then omit the `--set activationCode={activation code}` line.

+**Note:** This installs Deep Security Smart Check with an in-cluster database, which requires a persistent volume.
+Your cluster must support creating persistent volumes to work with the in-cluster database.
+See [Use an external database](https://github.com/deep-security/smartcheck-helm/wiki/Use-an-external-database) to learn how to use an external database with Deep Security Smart Check.

 ### Connecting to Deep Security Smart Check

 The install process will display instructions for obtaining the initial username and password and for connecting to Deep Security Smart Check.